skorokithakis/photocopy/README.md

         python photocopy.py -j jpg Z:\photosync target/

 2. More complex.
-Move (-m yes) files by extensions shown from source (Z:\photosync) to target into folders
+Move (-m yes) files by extensions (-j gif,png,jpg,mov,mp4) shown from source (Z:\photosync) to target into folders
         named YYYY_MM_DD using the EXIF Creation Date in the files.
-File without EXIF date will use the file system creation date to name target folders.
+File without EXIF date will use the file system creation date (-x no -- means do not skip) to name target folders.
 Log everything.

         python photocopy.py -m yes -x no -j gif,png,jpg,mov,mp4 Z:\photosync target/